Bastelschlumpf/SnorkTracker/README.md

    With the GSM chip, the system can receive SMS commands to set default values or send current information such as GPS or temperature.

+   The system estimates the current power consumption in mAh in energy saving mode and when the sim module is on.

    You can also use the software on a esp8266 chip like the wemos d1 for having a serial console over HTTP if you connect to the D5 and D6 pin.